Data4Democracy/colorado/README.md

 Don't be shy -- we welcome folks of all technical levels / backgrounds.

-We have a brand new [meetup.com page](https://www.meetup.com/Data-for-Democracy-Denver/) that will be kept updated for in-person meeting dates at Galvanize-Platte for Denver meetups (and The Cup for Boulder meetups).
+We have a brand new [denver_meetup.com page](https://www.meetup.com/Data-for-Democracy-Denver/) that will be kept up-to-date for in-person meeting dates at Galvanize-Platte

+A Boulder meetup group is in the works, with meetings to be held at The Cup.

 However, most active discussion of projects in between meetups happens on Slack, a team collaboration / communication tool.